 7. Hang out with happy couples

 There’s something inspiring about happy couples who can also act as great role models to inspire you to re-energize a stagnant relationship.
-Of course, you need to first make sure you’re ready as a couple for this experience.
+Of course, you must first ensure you’re ready as a couple for this experience.
 That’s because otherwise, you could just end up feeling demoralized.

-Again, we’re only human, and it’s critical to accept both your flaws and those of your partner’s.
-Naturally, it will take time and practice but try to be patient.
-A good way to do this is to remind yourself of both your strong points.
+Again, we’re only human, and accepting your flaws and your partner’s is critical.
+Naturally, it may take time and practice, but try to be patient.
+Remembering your strong points can be an excellent way to do this.

 9. Do you love yourself?

 At the end of the day, a stagnating relationship can only truly recover if you actually love yourself.
 Without this, it isn’t easy to expect someone else to love us and make an effort we can’t even make for ourselves.
 So, working on your self-esteem can also be invaluable.

 Everyone needs to be reminded of why we love someone at some point or another.
 Patience is one thing, but a bit of gratitude can help.
 That’s why listing the things you love about your partner can be a good place to start working on a stagnant relationship.